kevenbazile/Rock-Paper-Scissor-Python/README.md

 Python
 Authors

-[Your name]
+[Ephrim Bazile]
 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is for educational purpose